rsdoiel/antenna/retro_computing.md

 <div class="separator" style="clear: both;"><a href="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhK_B1j9n6zO92i9ZC4PTJNQ427pUC73SegmRk7s0_qKxxr7l4IX-1AwCjC_AIO32IBOT0lnXt6zRYint3Iqd47MwvufhEILjwcon_17adZPI0ZgQ01QYgDkwtPqQO8kndO-II3mmqJdocY5wbLnMtO83QKJ4N1281I0NAWJW8UxjTcKESOVduAw9izgC4/s1024/Picture%2024.png" style="display: block; padding: 1em 0; text-align: center; "><img alt="" border="0" width="320" data-original-height="768" data-original-width="1024" src="https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhK_B1j9n6zO92i9ZC4PTJNQ427pUC73SegmRk7s0_qKxxr7l4IX-1AwCjC_AIO32IBOT0lnXt6zRYint3Iqd47MwvufhEILjwcon_17adZPI0ZgQ01QYgDkwtPqQO8kndO-II3mmqJdocY5wbLnMtO83QKJ4N1281I0NAWJW8UxjTcKESOVduAw9izgC4/s320/Picture%2024.png"/></a></div>

 At that point, a new hub appears, like any other USB hub.
 That's all there is to it.
+Importantly, this is not a new <em>bus</em> like CW-USB.
 <p>
 I wanted to do some performance tests with it, but strangely macOS Sequoia will not recognize the sender when connected to my M1 MacBook Air, even though it worked fine connected to the Raptor POWER9 in Fedora 41 and was seen as a hub there too.
 So we'll do the tests on the MacBook as well, which also had no problem seeing and using the pair.
 Again, we'll just copy that same 1.09GB combo installer and see how long it takes.